Track Down the Websites That are Using Your Images Without Permission

 What Can Be Done About Picture Theft?

-Photographers universally despise copyright infringement, but unfortunately, it is an unavoidable industry reality.
-Facebook is where most copyright violations occur.
-Thank goodness it’s so easy to delete the image today.
+Photographers universally despise copyright infringement, but unfortunately, it is an unavoidable reality of the industry.
+Facebook is one of the platforms where most copyright violations occur.
+Thank goodness, it’s so easy to delete the image today.

-The main issue, though, typically originates from sneaky businesses.
-You would only be able to find this infraction with the google search image feature, which is now available as a tool.
+I agree, that in our fast-paced lives, we often just quickly take a screenshot of something that comes to our liking.
+But, the main issue, though, typically originates from sneaky businesses.
+You would only be able to find this infraction with the Google search image feature, which is now available as a tool.

 What is Online Image Search?

-Thanks to recent technological developments, a popular google search image offers an amazing new function that can help you find what you need quickly and easily.
+Thanks to recent technological developments, Google has brought out its branches in the image search field as well.
+A popular Google search image offers an amazing new function that can help you find what you need quickly and easily.
 You may now search for images by keyword and the actual image itself.

 If you provide Google with an image, it will compile and offer links to any website with identical or similar images.
-Moreover, it’ll show off your shot once you’ve retouched and reshaped it.
+Moreover, it will also include the shots that have now been retouched and reshaped.
+The growing demand for this feature combined with the incredible programming of Google is the reason it went viral in the market.

 This is fantastic, as images are frequently altered by having text superimposed on them or by being cropped.
 With visual comparisons in place of textual ones, it’s more likely that the desired outcomes will be located.

 As jobs go, this one is a cinch.
 Visit the photo finder’s homepage for image-based searches.
-You’ll see a search bar similar to the ones we’re all used to, but this one will allow you to upload images as part of your query.
+You’ll see a search bar similar to the ones we’re all used to, but this time, it allows you to upload images as part of your query.

 Images are used in current programs to perform a reverse image search.
 Your photo will likely appear in search results if it is published elsewhere on the web.
+From Instagram posts to Twitter reposts, if there’s any sight of your image on the web, it will be mentioned.
 You can then search for any major copyright violations and take appropriate action.

 What Should Be Done If Photos are Stolen and Used Without Permission?

-Once you discover the illegal use of your photo using google search image tools, the decision is ultimately yours to make.
-Given that it’s obvious that the photo is only being used on a blog and no money is being made off of it, I’d recommend giving the blogger one of two options.
+Once you discover the illegal use of your photo using Google search image tools, the decision is ultimately yours to make.
+Given that it’s obvious that the photo is only being used on a blog and no money is being made off of it, I’d recommend giving the blogger a chance by doing one of the two things below.

 1. Include a caption with your name and a link to your online presence at the image’s base.